Vernon, CT Crime Map

 Frequently Asked Questions

-What is the crime rate in Vernon?
+What is the crime rate in Vernon, CT, and how does it break down by type?

-Is Vernon a good place to live?
+Is Vernon a good place to live given its crime and economic data?